 - These are the dispensing limitations.
 Prescription drugs will be dispensed for up to a 30-day supply per fill, except for certain drugs, which may be dispensed on a 90-day supply basis with two (2) copayments.
 For prescribed hormonal contraceptives, you may obtain up to a 12-month supply at a Plan pharmacy or through our mail-delivery program.
 If a drug is a Tier 4 or Tier 5 drug, you will pay the applicable coinsurance.
 Refills for any prescription drug cannot be obtained until at least 75% of the drug has been used.
 Drugs designated as specialty may be covered for up to a 30-day supply per fill.
 If you have a new prescription for a chronic condition, you may request a coordination of medications so that medications for chronic conditions are refilled on the same schedule (synchronized).
-Cost-shares for the initial fill of the medication will be adjusted if the fill is less than the standard quantity. - A generic equivalent will be dispensed if it is available.
+Cost-shares for the initial fill of the medication will be adjusted if the fill is less than the standard quantity.
+Most drugs can be mailed from our mail order pharmacy.
+Some drugs (for example, drugs that are extremely high cost, require special handling, have standard packaging or requested to be mailed outside of the state of Washington) may not be eligible for mailing and/or a mail order discount.
+The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available.
 If your physician believes that a name brand product is medically necessary, or if there is no generic equivalent available, your physician may prescribe a name brand drug.
 If you elect to purchase a name brand drug instead of the generic equivalent you are responsible for paying the difference in cost in addition to the prescription drug cost share.